-The first step for any independent coffee shop is sourcing coffee beans that ill give your coffee a distinct coffee profile, a fresh flavour that will define your brand.
-The second step is choosing an espresso machine that is multi-purposeful, a machine that is versatile in its abilities, lattes, mochas, cappuccinos etc. This piece of equipment not only matters for the visual aesthetic of the coffee shop itself, but also the focal point of your brands product execution.
-When implementing a Expresso machine, we recommend using a brand new machine, an extremely worthwhile investment.
+The first step for any independent coffee shop is sourcing coffee beans that will give your coffee a distinct coffee profile, a fresh flavour that will define your brand.
+The second step is choosing an espresso machine that is multi-purposeful, a machine that is versatile in its abilities, lattes, mochas, cappuccinos etc. This piece of equipment not only matters for the visual aesthetic of the coffee shop itself but also the focal point of your brand's product execution.
+When implementing an Expresso machine, we recommend using a brand new machine, an extremely worthwhile investment.

 Whilst a regular coffee brewer should be sufficient in an average coffee shop, the variety is endless.
 We recommend starting with a smaller coffee brewer that can do the job for you whilst you settle up, then with experience and valid knowledge in the brewing and serving of coffee, take it a step up.
 Remember, when it comes to coffee brewers, invest wisely.
 In some cases, they can be the make or break for the shop.

 Decanters, Airpots, and Satellite Servers

 If you’re wanting to provide a “self-service” section in your coffee shop, a choice of decanters must be considered.
 With most coffee shops using glass decanters, for your “self-service” section, using airpot and satellite brewers are more beneficial as they keep the coffee hot for longer.